Skills to put on CV (2025)

 • Maintenance and repair

-When writing your CV, focus on the skills that best demonstrate your suitability for the role.
+When writing your CV, focus on the skills that best demonstrate your suitability for the role and align with the employer’s expectations.

-If you are an entry-level candidate, highlight transferable skills such as communication, problem-solving and teamwork to show potential, adaptability and a willingness to learn.
-On the other hand, if you are an experienced professional, highlight advanced skills, leadership and industry-specific expertise to demonstrate your experience and strategic value.
+If you’re an entry-level candidate, emphasise transferable skills such as communication, problem-solving and teamwork.
+These key CV skills highlight your potential, adaptability and eagerness to learn.
+For experienced professionals, focus on advanced abilities, leadership qualities and industry-specific expertise that show your strategic value and depth of experience.

-Tailor your skills to the job description, ensuring they reflect both your strengths and what the employer is looking for.
+Always tailor the skills to put on a CV to match the job description, making sure they reflect both your strengths and what the employer is actively looking for.

 Here are the steps that will help you add the right skills to your CV